 They can review available resources to help their situation such as housing counseling or areas where they may need extra assistance.
 It can also help those who are in troubled or even abusive situations.
 The transition to a better, more stable way of life is easier with a strong support network of people and resources.

-CoAbode took the home-sharing idea and created a niche geared towards single mothers.
+CoAbode took the home-sharing idea and created a niche geared towards single mothers looking for alternatives to affordable housing.
 This growing community provides an excellent resource for assistance and support from peers.
-It’s possible to change from the traditional thought of affordable housing and look into some other alternative options that are tailored toward specific situations.
+It’s possible to change from the traditional thought of affordable housing and look into some other alternatives that are tailored toward specific situations.
 Since it’s free to join, there’s nothing to lose and everything to gain.